The health of the people who use our services, our staff and volunteers is always our top priority.

-To help reduce the spread of the virus, we may need to reduce some of services or carry out appointments by phone, where we can.
-Please contact your local service or worker and they will let you know what that means for you.
-Please read more about how we will continue to support you.
+To help reduce the spread of the virus, we may need to reduce some of services or carry out appointments by phone or online.
+Your local service or worker will be able to let you know what that means for you in your local area.

 Please read our COVID-19 risk assessment for details about how we are keeping our staff and service users safe.

-We will keep adding to this page when we have more information.
-Updated 5th June 2020.
+We will keep updating this page when we have more information.

 The NHS website will provide you with the most up to date information and will be able to answer most of your questions.